nestauk/asf_core_data/README.md

 ### Downloading and Updating EPC Data <a name="epc_update"></a>

-The original data was for England and Wales is freely available [here](https://epc.opendatacommunities.org/).
+The original data for England and Wales is freely available [here](https://epc.opendatacommunities.org/).
 The data for Scotland can be downloaded from [here](https://statistics.gov.scot/resource?uri=http%3A%2F%2Fstatistics.gov.scot%2Fdata%2Fdomestic-energy-performance-certificates).
 You may need to sign in with your email address.

 Note that the data is updated every quarter so in order to work with the most recent data, the EPC data needs to be downloaded and preprocessed.
 [Here](#recent_data) you can check when the data was updated last time.
 If you need to download or update the EPC data, follow the steps below.